 Payment Plans for Pre-Filing Attorney’s Fees

 Our office offers Clients the option of paying their pre-filing Attorney’s fees over time.
-Specifically, our payment plan allows clients to pay their pre-filing fees in three installments over a 90-day period.
+Specifically, our payment plan allows clients to pay their pre-filing fees in two installments over a 30-day period.

-Chapter 7 fees must be paid in full before the case can be filed.
+Chapter 7 fees must be paid in full before the case can be prepared and filed.
 This is a function of the bankruptcy code, which treats your attorney as a creditor.

 Chapter 13 filers have the option of paying some of their fees through their bankruptcy payment plan (when disposable income permits.)

 Even though we offer payment plans, you might need to pay fees immediately if you have an emergency bankruptcy filing.